daverosoff/c150-sage/Dailies/00-HelloWorld/HelloWorld.md

 <a name="instructions"></a>
 ### Instructions

-* Use the New button in SageMathCloud (top left corner) to create a new file in this folder (don't worry, the instructions file you are looking at right now will stay open in its own tab).
-Name your new file
-  <code>hello_world.c++</code>. <font color-"red"><strong>Note: filenames are
-  sensitive to capital letters, punctuation, and should never, ever contain spaces.</strong></font>
+* Open your `ComputerScience1` SageMathCloud project and navigate to the folder `Dailies/00-HelloWorld`.
+Open the file `hello_world.c++`. <font color-"red"><strong>Note: filenames are sensitive to capital letters, punctuation, and should never, ever contain spaces.</strong></font>
-* To create your file, click where it says <code>File</code>, by the page icon.
+* Don't panic, the file is supposed to be empty.
+You are about to fill it.
 * Type the code in the box below into your new file.
 Pay attention to punctuation, spelling, and spacing.
 Do *not* copy and paste.
 At this point, it's important for you to practice typing in code by hand.
 * Professional Tip: always use Tab to indent.
 (Your editor is configured to insert four spaces whenever Tab is pressed.)
 * Finally, pay attention while you type.
 Code editors behave a little differently from word processors.
+You can customize your editor's behavior in your SageMathCloud user settings (gear menu, not wrench).

 Here is the code you should type into Sublime Text: